MR

 • Annual Fee: $12.95

-Refresh Financial Secured Card is one of Canada’s best secured credit card with a competitive annual interest rate on purchase and fees.
-This card allows you to use our secured card just like a regular credit card to pay bills or make purchases either in-person or online.
+Refresh Financial Secured Card is one of Canada’s best secured credit cards with a competitive annual interest rate on purchases and fees.
+This card allows you to use our secured card just like a regular credit card to pay bills or make in-person or online purchases.

-You’re likely to build up your credit fast with this card’s 17.99% annual interest rates and $12.95 annual fees.
+You’ll likely build up your credit fast with this card’s 17.99% annual interest rates and $12.95 annual fees.

 Pros